 If the above mentioned conditions (a) and (b) do not apply to an individual holder of ordinary shares, the ordinary shares are recognized as investment assets and included as such in such holder's net investment asset base (in Dutch, "rendementsgrondslag").
 Such holder will be taxed annually on a deemed income of 4% of the aggregate amount of his or her net investment assets for the year at an income tax rate of 30%.
-For purposes of tax years up to and including the year 2010, the aggregate amount of the net investment assets for a year is the average of the fair market value of the investment assets less the allowable liabilities at the beginning of that year and the fair market value of the investment assets for the year is the fair market value of the investment less the allowable liabilities at the beginning of that year.
+For purposes of tax years up to and including the year 2010, the aggregate amount of the net investment assets for a year is the average of the fair market value of the investment assets less the allowable liabilities at the beginning of that year and the fair market value of the investment assets less the allowable liabilities at the end of that year.
+As of January 1, 2011, the aggregate amount of the investment assets for the year is the fair market value of the investment less the allowable liabilities at the beginning of that year.
 A tax free allowance may be available.
-Actual benefits derived from the ordinary shares are as such not subject to Netherlands income tax.
+Actual benefits derived from the ordinary shares are as such not subject to Netherlands income tax

 Netherlands resident entities.
-Any benefit derived or deemed to be derived from the ordinary shares held by Netherlands resident entities, including any capital gains realized on the disposal thereof, will generally be subject to Netherlands corporate income tax at a rate of 25% for 2011 and 25% for 2012 (in both years a reduced corporate income tax rate of 20% applies with respect to taxable profits up to $\epsilon$ 200,000).
+Any benefit derived or deemed to be derived from the ordinary shares held by Netherlands resident entities, including any capital gains realized on the disposal thereof, will generally be subject to Netherlands corporate income tax at a rate of 25% for 2011 and 25% for 2012 (in both years a reduced corporate income tax rate of 20% applies with respect to taxable profits up to €200,000).